About The Préville FINE ARTS CENTRE

 Located on Montreal’s south shore, Préville provides group and private lessons in all artistic disciplines, from music, dance, visual arts and theatre, to Indigenous arts, songwriting, sound recording and much more.

 In the Fall of 2020 Préville launched The Préville Dance Academy, followed soon after by a unique virtual platform, Préville Online, which has allowed Préville to expand its community far beyond its geographical region.
-Préville’s latest venture, Préville In Schools, offers workshops that range from interactive performance-based experiences to hands-on sessions where students, whether local or remote, can create alongside phenomenal presenters.
+Préville’s latest venture, Préville Productions, offers workshops that range from interactive performance-based experiences to hands-on sessions where students, whether local or remote, can create alongside phenomenal presenters.

 The staff at Préville believe that sharing through the arts is the best way to bring people together and to promote cultural understanding and respect.Whether learning in person or online, Préville is committed to offering its growing community accessible, inclusive, high-quality programming at the lowest possible cost.